 14.- Cloister Sant Bonaventura

 On June 3rd, 1608 the Franciscans placed in this location after living in a house in the street Monestir since1599.
 The definitive conventual enclosure was constructed during the 17th century and it was formed by the church, the cloister, small attached buildings and the garden.
 The temple was blessed by Pere Roig i Noguera in 1656, on October 29th.

-The internal areas of the convent: cells, offices, workshops, refectory, kitchen, desk, library, toilets, meetings room, were distributed around the cloister; the construction of the low floors finished about 1670 and the first floor about 1697.
+The internal areas of the convent you can visit with the audioguide: cells, offices, workshops, refectory, kitchen, desk, library, toilets, meetings room, were distributed around the cloister; the construction of the low floors finished about 1670 and the first floor about 1697.
 It follows the typical monastic Franciscan baroque construction: the ground floor is squared with double gallery superposed of round arches.
 The lower gallery is covered with a mirror vault whereas the vault of the upper floor is of beams.

 The conventual enclosure was occupied by the Franciscan order up to Mendizábal's Confiscation that took place on March 10th, 1836.
 From this moment and until 1998, year in which the Guardia Civil left definitively the cloister and its dependences, the cloister was a barrack of the Guardia Civil, Town court and Municipal Slaughterhouse.

 For that, in 1999 began the project of restoration and recovery of the building, declared Building of Cultural Interest on August 23rd, 2002.
 The works of restoration began on April 28th, 2006, day in which there was celebrated the symbolic act of the placement of the first stone.
 The inauguration of the cloister took place on June 27th, 2007.
 Today it has turned into a cultural centre where it is possible to see a collection of painted original tiles and grisaille paintings of the 18th, besides other exhibitions.

 15.- Prehistoric settlement of Capocorb Vell